My Path to Being a Well-Rounded Student

 Office of Student Engagement

-The mission of the Office of Student Engagement is to increase student engagement and retention by creating an environment that fosters student success.
-The Office of Student Engagement and The Center for Student Leadership Development (S1-12)is responsible for programs such as New Student Orientation, Welcome Week, Leadership Development, Spring Fling, off-campus trips, sporting events, monthly themed affinity programs such as Latine and Black History programs and many other ways to help you get involved!
+The Office of Student Engagement is responsible for Welcome Week, Leadership Development, Spring Fling, student leadership development, civic engagement, student clubs, organizations, monthly themed affinity programs such as Latine and Black History programs and many other ways to help you get involved!
 The Office of Student Engagement also actively collaborates with faculty in numerous courses and curricula by sponsoring out-of-class experiences with a direct relationship to material being studied.
 Students who are involved are more connected to the campus and tend to have higher grades and graduate and transfer on time.
-Don’t wait, there is more to college than going to class; let us help you to succeed!
+Don't wait, let us help you to succeed!

 Lion Leaders - Student Leadership Team

-The Lion Leaders are the Division of Student Development’s student leadership team.
-These students serve the Main Campus and Regional Center’s as College programmers, information desk, customer service specialists and school spirit squad.
-Students interested in joining the team can get more information by visiting the staff in the Winnet Student Life Building, Suite S1-12 or emailing .
+The Lion Leaders are the Office of Student Engagement's student staff leadership team.
+These students serve the Main Campus and Regional Center's as Lion Leaders – Office Assistants, Program Event Managers, and Snack Rack Student Managers.
+Students interested in joining the team can get more information by visiting the staff in the Office of Student Engagement, Winnet Student Life Building, Suite S1-12

-Philadelphia L.E.A.D.S ( Leadership + Education + Achievement + Diversity = Success) – The Student Leadership Society
+Philadelphia L.E.A.D.S (Leadership + Education + Achievement + Diversity = Success)

-Whether you’re a first-time, college-level student, a student who has completed your first college-level course work or a seasoned student with leadership experience, L.E.A.D.S. has something for you.
-Our unique three-tier leadership program is designed to instill leadership qualities in those students who have a desire to lead.
-This will be followed by five monthly sessions.
-There are 3 In the Fall and 2 In the Spring semester.
+Whether you're a first-time, college-level student, a student who has completed your first college-level course work or a seasoned student with leadership experience, L.E.A.D.S. has something for you.
+Our uniqueleadershipunique leadership program is designed to instill leadership qualities in those students who have a desire to lead.

 Student Clubs and Organizations